martin-b-07e5/RecruitingApp-back/README.md

 ## 👥 User Stories Implemented

 - **As a 🎯recruiter**: I can post jobs and manage hiring processes.
-- **As a 👤candidate**: I can apply for jobs and follow my application status.
+- **As a 👤candidate**: I can apply for jobs and follow my jobApplication status.
 - **As an 🔧administrator**: I can manage users and platform content.

 ## ✨ Essential Features